ibmverse/verse-developer/_tutorials/tutorial-business_card.markdown

 * __"url"__ is a must-set property, you should set it to the URL of your html page.

-* __"preference"__, indicates that a __context__ property, "profile.primaryEmail" need to be sent as an URL parameter, and the parameter name is "searchFor".
+* __"preferences"__, indicates that a __context__ property, "profile.primaryEmail" need to be sent as an URL parameter, and the parameter name is "searchFor".

   The __"context"__ is a Verse internal data object, in the __business card view__, it is related to an important person, please refer to the "context structure from business card view" section at the end of this page for detail.